LoopKit/loopdocs/docs/loop-3/add-pump.md

 **Medtrum is available in released code with v3.14.2 or newer.**

+!!! important "Do not use the EasyPatch App when running an OS-AID"
+    The **Medtrum** pump can be controlled by the vendor's EasyPatch App or by the OS-AID app but not by both.

+    If you have EasyPatch on your phone - make sure you have forgotten the pump base serial number in the EasyPatch app before attempting to connect a Medtrum Patch to your OS-AID app using that same pump base.

 ### Confirm Patch and Pump Base are Compatible

 !!! info "All versions are supported!"